-Landuse zone Permitted activities and landuse restrictions in the Eselenkei LSP Potential positive impacts and consequences of permitted activities and enforcement of restrictions consequences with violation of landuse Promotion and diversification of conservation-based enterprises for revenue generation without undermining pastoralism Protection and conservation of natural rangeland environment Sustain integrity of the greater Amboseli ecosystem including the Amboseli National Park, the Chyulu and the Tsavo conservation areas Tourism returns to local communities will be assured and enhanced national government aid and support 6.
-Transport and infrastructure Permitted activities: 1.
-Classified primary and secondary roads 2.
-Creation of buffer roads around the conservancy 3.
-Gravelling of all roads that link Eselenkei with the region and collector and distributor roads 4.
-Primary, secondary and nucleated settlement road reserves may be used in laying utility and services 5.
-Establishment of an airstrip in the conservancy areas Spurred economic development in Eselenkei Introduction of numerous access roads in the pastoralism and wildlife zone will lead to the fragmentation of livestock and wildlife grazing landscapes Obstruction of wildlife movement corridors by roads Increased vehicle-wildlife-livestock collisions Increased crime and social vices due to opening up of the area
+Tourism returns to local communities will be assured and enhanced 6.
+Transport and infrastructure 1.
+Classified primary human settlement areas Spurred economic development in Eselenkei Improved standards of living in Eselenkei Introduction of numerous access roads in the pastoralism and wildlife zone will lead to the fragmentation of livestock and wildlife grazing landscapes Obstruction of wildlife movement corridors by roads Increased vehicle-wildlife-livestock collisions Increased crime and social vices due to opening up of the area